WICG/private-network-access/permission_prompt/explainer.md

 * Users' routers, as outlined in [SOHO Pharming](https://331.cybersec.fun/TeamCymruSOHOPharming.pdf).
 Note that status quo CORS protections don’t protect against the kinds of attacks discussed here as they rely only on [CORS-safelisted methods](https://fetch.spec.whatwg.org/#cors-safelisted-method) and [CORS-safelisted request-headers](https://fetch.spec.whatwg.org/#cors-safelisted-request-header).
 No preflight is triggered, and the attacker doesn’t actually care about reading the response, as the request itself is the CSRF attack.

-In this particular extension to the base Private Network Access specification, we focus on providing a secure mechanism to allow secure public websites to embed non-secure non-public resources without running into mixed content violations, by instead requesting permission from the user.
+In this particular extension to the base Local Network Access specification, we focus on providing a secure mechanism to allow secure public websites to embed non-secure non-public resources without running into mixed content violations, by instead requesting permission from the user.

 ### Secure context

-Private Network Access specifies that access to the private network is [restricted to secure contexts](https://wicg.github.io/private-network-access/#secure-context-restriction).
+Local Network Access specifies that access to the local network is [restricted to secure contexts](https://wicg.github.io/local-network-access/#secure-context-restriction).
 However, extensive feedback from web developers has been received since then which caused this plan to be put on hold in Chrome.
 For detailed information, see [Private Network Access: Secure Context Restriction Launch delay](https://docs.google.com/document/d/1bpis0QwaA9ZrRFmpPW6LiaPmdwT0UhhUMNsEnU0zfLk/edit?usp=sharing).

-Briefly, the “[Plex](https://plex.tv) solution” consists of provisioning the private server with a certificate for `*.$user_id.foo.example`, then maintaining a DNS service that resolves `10-1-2-3.$user_id.foo.example` to `10.1.2.3`.
-This allows `https://bar.example` to stream a video from `https://10-1-2-3.$user_id.foo.example/titanic.mp4` directly over the private network.
+Briefly, the “[Plex](https://plex.tv) solution” consists of provisioning the local server with a certificate for `*.$user_id.foo.example`, then maintaining a DNS service that resolves `10-1-2-3.$user_id.foo.example` to `10.1.2.3`.
+This allows `https://bar.example` to stream a video from `https://10-1-2-3.$user_id.foo.example/titanic.mp4` directly over the local network.
 There are even services like [sslip.io](https://sslip.io) that provide this functionality to smaller web apps.

-The DNS part of this setup breaks due to some routers (including [Google Wi-Fi](https://support.google.com/wifi/answer/9144137?hl=en)) filtering out DNS responses mapping public domain names to private IP addresses.
+The DNS part of this setup breaks due to some routers (including [Google Wi-Fi](https://support.google.com/wifi/answer/9144137?hl=en)) filtering out DNS responses mapping public domain names to local IP addresses.

 Beyond this, the main drawback of this approach is that it degrades system reliability and potentially security by introducing a dependency on the Web PKI and remote DNS servers.
 In case of DNS unavailability (e.g. in disconnected operation) this simply fails to work, preventing intranet apps from being served securely and making requests to localhost.